emikes919/eddymikes_blog/_posts/2023-05-04-man-learns-to-code-at-tender-age-of-31.md

 I called this feeling the Blackness.
 Beyond some degree of superficial knowledge about why something cost what it did or how long it might take to develop, I saw nothing.
 Literally nothing.
 I lacked the required knowledge to even reason about why something might be.
 It was just blackness.

 Imagine being asked to choose between two doctors to perform a heart transplant on your best friend.
-Beyond some outside advice and an examination of each doctor’s track record, you wouldn’t be able to conceive why one doctor might be better than the other.
+Beyond some outside advice and an examination of each doctor’s track record, you wouldn’t be able to conceive of why one doctor might be better than the other.
 Extreme example, similar feeling.

 There are a number of things we did to manage this (thankfully not in the medical sense 😂), including consulting our networks and looking at comparable prices in the market, but at the end of the day, we wore the risk of a decision we didn’t have the required expertise to make.